 Route Clean-Up: These behind-the-scenes stars are responsible for the pickup and transport of bagged trash from each Rest Stop to designated dumpsters.
 Must be able to lift 60 lbs. and drive a 26ft. truck.

-Route Marking: The Route Marking team consists of two teams that work closely with staff to identify problem areas where signage might be insufficient or needing replacement along the route.
+Route Fix-it: The Route Fix-it team consists of two teams that work closely with staff to identify problem areas where signage might be insufficient or needing replacement along the route.
 Teams circulate the route addressing these problem areas.
 The second team follows behind the Caboose, picking up all route marking signage and organizing it so that it can be redistributed back to the Advance Route Marking team for use the following day.

-Rest Stops: AIDS/LifeCycle provides up to 4 daily Rest Stops to support cyclists on the route!
+Rest Stops: AIDS/LifeCycle provides up to 4 daily Rest Stops to support Cyclists on the route!
 Each Rest Stop team is responsible for the set-up, food distribution, bike parking, and traffic control at each rest stop location.
 Rest Stop teams are often the first to leave in the morning and the last to return to camp each night and often enjoy themed days.
 Must be able to lift 40+ lbs. and stand for extended periods.

-Rest Stop Tent Team: (Closed for 2022) The tent team consists of 4 Roadies that circulate with the Rest Stop teams.
+Rest Stop Tent Team: The tent team consists of 4 Roadies that circulate with the Rest Stop teams.
 They assemble the tents in the morning at each Rest Stop and then loop back at the end of each day to assist in taking tents down.
 Rest Stop Tent Team Roadies must be able to lift heavy tent canvas and poles and be at least 5′ 5″ tall and must be able to lift 50+ lbs.